-The Department of Nursing has zero tolerance for academic dishonesty.
-SUNO Department of Nursing faculty and staff adhere to university policies regarding academic dishonesty.
+The School of Nursing has zero tolerance for academic dishonesty.
+SUNO SON faculty and staff adhere to university policies regarding academic dishonesty.
 It is the responsibility of the student to be up to date on the most recent university polices.